Mark Grace: Chicago Cubs

-The song that played most frequently on the Wrigley Field organ prior to a Grace at bat was "Taking Care of Business", which Grace explained was due to his bit part in a Jim Belushi film of the same name.
+The song that played most frequently on the Wrigley Field organ prior to a Grace at bat was "Taking Care of Business," which Grace explained was due to his bit part in a Jim Belushi film of the same name.

 Arizona Diamondbacks

 Grace signed with the Arizona Diamondbacks on December 8, 2000, with a $6 million, two-year contract after the Cubs declined to offer salary arbitration.
 The deal included a mutual $3 million option year in 2003.
 He received $5.3 million in his last season with the Cubs but accepted less money for the opportunity to live year-round at his home in suburban Scottsdale, Arizona with his family.
 "For me to remain a Cub, the Cubs would have wanted to want me back and the Cubs would have had to win," Grace said at the time.
 "Neither of those happened and I'm one proud Diamondback now."

 Grace wore his familiar number 17 in Arizona where he played for three more seasons, including helping the Diamondbacks win the 2001 World Series.
 Having never even visited Yankee Stadium, he belted a home run there in Game 4 of the series.
 In Game 7, Grace led off the bottom of the 9th inning with a single — his third of the game — off Yankee pitcher Mariano Rivera, which rallied the Arizona Diamondbacks to a come-from-behind victory for the franchise's first championship.
-His .515 career batting average in League Championship Series play is a record for players in at least ten games.

 During a 19–1 defeat by the Los Angeles Dodgers in September 2002, Grace pitched one inning of relief.
 He surrendered one run on catcher David Ross's first career home run.
 Grace also impersonated teammate Mike Fetters, who from the stretch would take a deep breath and then quickly turned his head towards the catcher.

 On September 26, 2003, Grace announced his retirement from baseball.